Shirialmog/HydraNet/README.md

 This script loads <b>HydraNet_final_weights.pt </b>, the final weights of the HydraNet model (<a href=https://github.com/Shirialmog/HydraNet/blob/master/HydraNet_final_weights.pt>Download here</a>).

-Again, accessory scripts CreateJsonTransfer.py and SettingsTransfer.py are used to create the required json files for teh experiment.
+Again, accessory scripts CreateJsonTransfer.py and SettingsTransfer.py are used to create the required json files for the experiment.